trans-travel/trans-travel/us/or.md

 considered women, trans men are men, and non-binary people are recognized as non-binary.

-Oregon is not a "sanctuary state", but also does not criminalize trans youth medical care.
+Oregon is a "sanctuary state", but also does not criminalize trans youth medical care.

 ## Non-discrimination Law